BarcodX

 UPC-A Barcode Formatting Guide

 The face of American commerce.
-Learn the technical structure of the 12-digit standard required for all US and Canadian retail systems.
+Learn the technical structure of the 12-digit standard required for all US and Canadian retail point-of-sale systems.

 US & Canada Retail Standard